MOohTus/ODAMNet/docs/source/pages/approaches/methods_AMI.rst

         --nbPub INTEGER
             Each interaction between target gene and chemical can be associated with publications.
-            You can filter these interactions according the number of publication associated.
+            You can filter these interactions according the number of associated publications.
             You can define a minimum number of publications to keep an association.
             ``[default: 2]``